 Discounts and taxes are calculated per line item

 Discounts and taxes are always calculated per individual line item – not based on the total sum of all items.
-This means: for each invoice line item, the discount is first deducted, and then the tax is calculated.
+This means: for each invoice line item, the tax is first deducted, and then the discount is calculated.
 Only after that are the line items added together to form the total.

 Rounding differences with multiple line items or discounts